 B – Big Change Leeds.
 Big Change Leeds are working hard to get vulnerable people on the streets of Leeds the help they need.
 If you are in Leeds and wish to help someone who is currently experiencing homelessness or a vulnerable person on the streets, the best way to do this is by donating to Big Change Leeds.
 At this time especially, direct donations of cash or food have increased health risks for both the person on the street and anyone donating.
 If you do have any concerns of the welfare of people on the street, please contact 0113 2459445.

 C – Coffee.
 We love our coffees and cafés here in Leeds and we are spoilt for choice.
 While they may not be open in the way we are used to, they have transformed to make sure you can still grab your favourite coffee and a treat to go too!
 Mrs Athas, Flamingos Coffee House Leeds and La Bottega Milanese are open for collection.
 And if you’re looking for the perfect outdoor spot to enjoy a coffee with friends, our new blog is full of inspo.

 D – Driving.
-With the Government advice being to avoid public transport if possible, you may decide to drive into Leeds.
 If you have decided to drive into Leeds, we recommend planning your journey in advance and checking for any road works that may be taking place via the Connecting Leeds website.
 You can find car parking information here.

 E – Exercise.
 Walking is a great form of exercise and brings the added benefit of spending time outdoors in the fresh air.
 Walk along Leeds waterfront when in the city centre, or follow the route along Leeds Liverpool Canal to Kirkstall, where you can discover the historic splendour of Kirkstall Abbey.
 The grounds make a lovely picnic spot too!
 Check out our Winter Walks blog for more inspiration.

 F – Friendly.
 Leeds is a friendly and welcoming place, so it’s no wonder we’re keen to see your smiling faces back in the city centre again.
 Although, we do ask that while you’re here, please be respectful of others, maintain the 2 metre social distance and keep yourselves and others safe.